skamalj/datagenerator/Readme.md

         function: customer
 ```

-## Source type records
+### **Source type records**
 If you need to send data for 10 devices at regular interval, you cannot do that with master/ref records.
-If you configure 10 devices using and generate record using master, then following happens
+If you configure 10 devices using range 1..10 and generate record using master, then following happens
 * one device is selected at random from 10 devices
 * Master record is generated for that device
-* Repeat, now notivce that since device selection is random, same device can be picked up for generating record or any other
+* Repeat, now notice that since device selection is random, same device can be picked up for generating record or any other
+   * What we actually need is to generate 10 records, simultaneously,  at any point in time for 10 devices and then repeat at certain interval.

 Now if you define devices as sources, data is generated in following way:-
 * Multiple generator are created once for each source with the set interval (say 5 secs)
 * At each interval you will get data records for each source/device

-### Failure Simulation
+#### **Source Failure Simulation**
 * To simulate source failure, set probability of source failure - 0.01 - 100.
 At each iteration/interval probability is calculated for each source for failure and are taken out of generator.
 * You can also set min. number of sources which should remain to override failure simulation.
 No sources will be marked fail if number of sources falls to this level

 Caution:  If you are planning on large number of sources, then keep you interval large as well else you will overwhelm  your system

 In below sample 10 records are generated every 'X' interval for each source.

+`Note that you do not need to refer source records in master unlike ref records`

+#### Source sample configuration
 ```
 records:
   - type: Source